 Ultimately, just remember to be kind to yourself – it’s not self-indulgence, it’s self-preservation.
 Sometimes late nights with poorly kids will affect your concentration; sometimes work deadlines will overrule bedtime stories – that’s all part of the work life ‘balance’.
 Stick to whatever works best for you and just embrace this hectic, messy, heavily improvised but hugely rewarding part of your life.
 You’re doing great.

-Visit our parenting hub for more information and advice on the highs, lows and everything in between of parenting.
+Now that you've read out family and work-life balance tips, why not visit our parenting hub for more information and advice on the highs, lows and everything in between of parenting, as well as tips for parents, including the importance of self-care and exercising at home.
 We’re here to help.